-Newcastle has a Metro system allowing widespread access to all areas of the city.
+Newcastle has a metro system allowing widespread access to all areas of the city.
 Visitors can also take a cruise on the river and get a different perspective of both Newcastle and, on the southern side, Gateshead.

 The interactive Life Science Centre uses the latest in entertainment technology to explain the scientific secrets of life.
 Imaginative games and 3D motion-simulator rides both entertain and educate.
 In winter an enormous open-air ice rink opens to the public from November to February.

-Art lovers can browse through the Laing Art Gallery, the premier art collection in the northeast.
+Art lovers can browse through the Laing Art Gallery, the premier art collection in the North East.
 The permanent collection exhibits classics of British art, including work by Burne-Jones, Holman Hunt, Ben Nicholson and Gillian Ayres, as well as international representation from Gauguin and Bomberg.

 How to find the cheapest train tickets to Newcastle

-Another way for cheap tickets to Newcastle is by purchasing an Advanced ticket.
-In most cases, the earlier you book Advanced tickets, the cheaper these tickets will be.
-Advance tickets typically go on sale 12 weeks in advance, so if you have a night out with friends pencilled on the calendar, simply look out for the “Advanced ticket” type when your search for tickets using our Journey Planner, or sign up to our Ticket alert to find out as soon as your tickets go on sale.
+Another way to save money on train tickets to Newcastle is by purchasing an Advance ticket.
+In most cases, the earlier you book Advance tickets, the more you will benefit from cheap fares to Newcastle.
+Advance tickets typically go on sale 12 weeks in advance, so if you are off to hit the shops or have a night out on the town in mind, simply look out for the “Advance ticket” type when you search for tickets using our Journey Planner, or sign up to our Ticket alert to find out as soon as your tickets go on sale.
 Make sure you book these tickets as early as possible, because the longer you wait, the more the price can go up.

-Want more handy hints on how to save money on train tickets?
+Want even more handy hints on how to save money on train tickets?
 Check out our cheap train tickets page.

-*Conditions and peak travel time exclusions may apply on some railcard types.
+*Conditions and peak travel time exclusions may apply on some Railcard types.